 As we look towards celebrating Black history in all of its completeness, we must also recognize that Black history is not uniform: people have multifaceted, complex, and ever-evolving identities that lend their way to unique experiences.
 It follows that celebrating Black history necessitates celebrating Black female history, and Black trans history, and any and all other intersections, which hold a multitude of equally important narratives.

-Educators, regardless of zip code, ethnicity, and teaching experience, there are hundreds of ways to honor the contributions and history of Black Americans.
-Even if your school community may not reflect a Black minority or majority population, exposure to the perspectives of Black Americans and actively working to rid of the divides that separates Black and American history, makes space for empathy and a truly holistic understanding of America’s story.
+Educators, regardless of ZIP code, ethnicity, and teaching experience, know there are hundreds of ways to honor the contributions and history of Black Americans.
+Even if your school community may not reflect a Black minority or majority population, you can still increase exposure to the perspectives of Black Americans and actively work to eliminate the divides that separate Black and American history, making space for empathy and a truly holistic understanding of America’s story.

 To begin engaging students in this work and to help educators and students across America dive into the rich history of Black Americans, we’ve created an “unsung heroes” lesson plan—one that encourages students to learn more about little-known Black figures who have influenced sports, the economy, household security, and more.